pyfrancisco/open-enrollment-foundation-march-FG2/README.md

 # open-enrollment-foundation-march-FG2
-Sample repository for git training
+This is a sample repository for git training